Here is an explanation of the programmes that can be found as part of the ‘Training Search’ on the home page.

 Pre-employment programmes can lead directly to work, or on to traineeships, apprenticeships and degree-level education.

-Traineeships are government-funded work experience programmes designed to help people who are nearly ready for an apprenticeship or work, but who need a little support to get there.
+A traineeship is a government-funded skills development programme designed to help people who are nearly ready for an apprenticeship or work, but who need a little support to get there.
 Traineeships include work experience, work-readiness training and help with English and maths if needed.
-Traineeships are designed to lead on to an apprenticeship or other paid work.
+A traineeship can last from 6 weeks up to 1 year, though most traineeships last for less than 6 months.
 More details about traineeships for employers are available here.

 Apprenticeships enable employers to develop the skills of their existing workforce, or to recruit and train new employees.
 They combine working with studying to enable people to develop skills and gain qualifications in a specific field.